AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 First, let's run through a little exercise.
 Have you ever wondered how search engines like Google are able to quickly auto-fill your search box with suggestions that start with whatever you've typed?
 Take this as an example:

-{% include posts/picture.html img="google-search" alt="Google searches that begin with 'ap.'" %}
+{% include posts/picture.html img="google-search" ext="JPG" alt="Google searches that begin with 'ap.'" %}

 How would you go about implementing this behavior, all other complex considerations aside?
 The (very) naive approach is to take the text that the user has typed so far—like `a` or `app`—and check if any words in our dictionary start with that substring, using a linear search.
 That would maybe work for search engines with a relatively small dictionary.
 But Google deals with billions of queries, so that would hardly be efficient.
 It gets even more inefficient the longer the substring becomes.